GarrettRathke/mariadb-mssql-angular/README.md

 ## Usage
 The Angular frontend is accessible at http://localhost:4200, and the Spring Boot backend is accessible at http://localhost:8080/api/<endpoint>.
-The backend also has a Swagger UI at http://localhost:8080/swagger-ui.html for inspecting and testing the endpoints as well as a health check at http://localhost:8080/actuator/health.
+The backend also has a health check at http://localhost:8080/actuator/health.